Photos and info about the repair work done by Brian May and Greg Fryer to the Red Special guitar during 1998 at Brian’s “Allerton Hill” studio:

 Bridge and Tremolo Tailpiece:

 Extra bridge rollers were made for Brian’s Red Special and for the 3 Fryer Red Specials by Andrew May and Richard Den Brinker in Sydney Australia.
-Andrew Pritchard was very helpful in sending over specialist tools and supplies from my Sydney workshop.

-Tremolo tailpiece was taken apart cleaned measured rust sanded off tailpiece top and polished with silicone car polish to seal the mild steel surface as best as possible against further corrosion.
+The tremolo tailpiece was taken apart cleaned measured rust sanded off tailpiece top and polished with silicone car polish to seal the mild steel surface as best as possible against further corrosion.

 Hardened steel knife edge cleaned de-rusted and finally polished to reduce corrosion, then teflon paste applied for lubrication between it and tremolo tailpiece.
 Everything lubricated and adjusted.